elephantscale/es-training-new/course-outlines/accenture/NiFi-writing.md

 * Describe NiFi's architecture, including standalone and clustered configurations
 * Use key features, including FlowFiles, processors, process groups, controllers, and connections, to define a NiFi dataflow
 * Navigate, configure dataflows, and use dataflow information with the NiFi User Interface
-* Trace the life of data, its origin, transformation, and destination, using data provenance
+* Trace the life of data, its origin, transformation, and destination, using data

+nance
 * Organize and simplify dataflows
 * Manage dataflow versions using the NiFi Registry
 * Use the NiFi Expression Language to control dataflows